 The account of Cornelius’ conversion in Acts 10 does not support the false doctrine of “faith only salvation.”
-If one actually reads the entire book of Acts, by the time he gets to chapter 10 he has already read of thousands of people who were required to be baptized for their sins to be forgiven.
+If one actually reads the entire book of Acts, by the time he gets to chapter 10 he has already read of thousands of people who were required to be baptized in water for their sins to be forgiven.
 In Acts 10 and subsequent chapters the reader will find even more people who were required to do the same.
-In fact, Luke had already recorded the purpose of baptism in Acts 2:38, 40 (for the forgiveness of sins, to be saved).
+In fact, Luke had already recorded the purpose of water baptism in Acts 2:38, 40 (for the forgiveness of sins, to be saved).

 The following are some slides from a sermon on this topic.
 This first one shows that the requirements for salvation were the same in Acts 2 (speaking to the Jews on Pentecost) as they were in Acts 10 (Cornelius, Gentiles).